Most Federally Dependent States – A Complete Rundown

 - Connecticut doesn’t get anything in federal funding per resident.
 In fact, the state goes in the negative with -$4,000.

-- Wyoming gets the least in federal assistance, or only $7.10 billion.
+- Virginia also gets the least in total funding — $1.77 billion.

 - For each US dollar paid in taxes, residents of New Mexico get 2.34 dollars in federal assistance.